-F_N = Fuel used for the flight under consideration (=flight N) determined using Method A (in tonnes);

-T_N = Amount of fuel contained in aeroplane tanks once fuel uplifts for the flight under consideration (i.e., flight $N$) are complete (in tonnes);

-T{N+1} = Amount of fuel contained in aeroplane tanks once fuel uplifts for the subsequent flight (i.e., flight ${N+1}$) are complete (in tonnes); and

-U{N+1} = Sum of fuel uplifts for the subsequent flight (i.e., flight N+1) measured in volume and multiplied with a density value (in tonnes).

-Note 1: See 2.6.1 and 2.6.2 for requirements on fuel density values.
+F{N} = Fuel used for the flight under consideration (=flight $N$) determined using Method A (in tonnes); $T{\rm N}$ = Amount of fuel contained in aeroplane tanks once fuel uplifts for the flight under consideration (i.e., flight $N$) are complete (in tonnes); $T{N\!+\!1}$ = Amount of fuel contained in aeroplane tanks once fuel uplifts for the subsequent flight (i.e., flight ${N+1}$) are complete (in tonnes); and $U{N^{+1}}$ = Sum of fuel uplifts for the subsequent flight (i.e., flight ${N+1}$) measured in volume and multiplied with a density value (in tonnes).
+Note 1 1: See 2.6.1 and 2.6.2 for requirements on fuel density values.

-Note 2: Fuel uplift U{N+1} is determined by the measurement by the fuel supplier, as documented in the fuel delivery notes or invoices for each flight.

-- Note 3: For ensuring completeness of the data, it is important to note that not only data generated during the flight under consideration (i.e., flight N) is needed, but also data generated from the subsequent flight (i.e., flight {N+1}).
+- Note 2: Fuel uplift U{N+1} is determined by the measurement by the fuel supplier, as documented in the fuel delivery notes or invoices for each flight.
+See Attachment C-2 for process diagram for collecting the required data to implement Method A. - Note 3: For ensuring completeness of the data, it is important to note that not only data generated during the flight under consideration (i.e., flight $N$) is needed, but also data generated from the subsequent flight (i.e., flight ${N+1}$).
 This is of particular importance when a domestic flight is followed by an international flight, or vice versa.
 In order to avoid data gaps it is therefore recommended that the Block- on fuel or the amount of fuel in the tank after all fuel uplifts for a flight is always recorded on flights of aeroplanes which are used for international flights.
-For the same reasons, fuel uplift data for all flights of those aeroplanes should be collected, before deciding which flights are international. - 2.2.2 The aeroplane operator performing on an ad-hoc basis flights attributed to another aeroplane operator shall provide to the latter the fuel measurement values according to the Block-off / Block-on method. - 2.2.3 Where no fuel uplift for the flight or subsequent flight takes place, the amount of fuel contained in aeroplane tanks (T_N or T{N+1}) shall be determined at block-off for the flight or subsequent flight.
+For the same reasons, fuel uplift data for all flights of those aeroplanes should be collected, before deciding which flights are international. - 2.2.2 For short term leasing where the previous or subsequent flight(s) (or both) is performed by another aeroplane operator, then the necessary data shall be acquired from the third party.
+When this information is not available, the use of Block-on or Block-off data is allowed. - 2.2.3 Where no fuel uplift for the flight or subsequent flight takes place, the amount of fuel contained in aeroplane tanks (T_N or T{N+1}) shall be determined at block-off for the flight or subsequent flight.
 In exceptional cases the variable T{N+1} cannot be determined.
 This is the case when an aeroplane performs activities other than a flight, including undergoing major maintenance involving the emptying of the tanks, after the flight to be monitored.
 In such case the aeroplane operator may substitute the quantity " $T{N+1} + U{N+1}$ " with the amount of fuel remaining in tanks at the start of the subsequent activity of the aeroplane or fuel in tanks at Block-on, as recorded by technical logs.